meganndare/cantonese-nlp/README.md

 |subtitles|kongjisubtitles|77479|YES|
 ||youtube subtitles|1620|NO|

-For data extracted from Instagram (all monolingual)
+For data extracted from Instagram (all monolingual) via imginn.org:
 | Domain  | Source | Number of lines | Number of comments|
 | --------| ------ | --------------- |-------------------|
 |instagram non-news|afcdgovhk|698|255|